Toni Šunjić

-Toni Šunjić ([tǒni ʃûːɲitɕ]; born 15 December 1988) is a Bosnian professional footballer who plays as a centre-back for Chinese Super League club Henan Songshan Longmen.
+Toni Šunjić ([tǒni ʃûːɲitɕ]; born 15 December 1988) is a Bosnian former professional footballer who played as a centre-back.

 Šunjić started his professional career at Zrinjski Mostar, who loaned him to Kortrijk in 2010.
 In 2012, he joined Zorya Luhansk.
 Two years later, he moved to Kuban Krasnodar.
 The following year, he was transferred to VfB Stuttgart, who sent him on loan to Palermo in 2017. Šunjić signed with Dynamo Moscow later that year.
-In 2020, he switched to Beijing Guoan.
-Later that year, he went on a loan to Henan Songshan Longmen, with whom he signed permanently a year later.
+In 2020, he joined Beijing Guoan, who loaned him to Henan Jianye later that year, with whom he signed permanently a year later.
+In 2024, he came back to Zrinjski Mostar.

 A former youth international for Bosnia and Herzegovina, Šunjić made his senior international debut in 2012, earning over 40 caps until 2020.
 He represented the nation at their first major championship, the 2014 FIFA World Cup.

 Club career

 Early career

-Šunjić came through youth academy of his hometown club Zrinjski Mostar.
-He made his professional debut in UEFA Europa League qualifier against Partizan on 2 August 2007 at the age of 18.
+Šunjić came through the youth academy of his hometown club Zrinjski Mostar.
+He made his professional debut in a UEFA Europa League qualifier against Partizan on 2 August 2007 at the age of 18.
 On 3 August 2008, he scored his first professional goal in a triumph over Borac Banja Luka.
 In August 2010, he was sent on a season-long loan to Belgian outfit Kortrijk.

 In January 2012, Šunjić joined Ukrainian team Zorya Luhansk.

 In July 2014, he switched to Russian side Kuban Krasnodar.

 VfB Stuttgart

 In August 2015, Šunjić was transferred to German outfit VfB Stuttgart for an undisclosed fee.
-He made his official debut for the team against Hertha BSC on 12 September and managed to score a goal.
+He made his official debut for the squad against Hertha BSC on 12 September and managed to score a goal.

-Despite VfB Stuttgart's relegation to 2.
+Despite VfB Stuttgart's relegation to the 2.
 Bundesliga in May 2016, Šunjić decided to stay at the club.

-In January 2017, he was loaned to Italian side Palermo until the end of season.
+In January 2017, he was loaned to Italian side Palermo until the end of the season.

 Dynamo Moscow

 In June, Šunjić signed a two-year deal with Dynamo Moscow.
-He made his competitive debut for the club on 18 July against Spartak Moscow.
+He made his competitive debut for the team on 18 July against their biggest rivals Spartak Moscow.
 On 3 November, he scored his first goal for Dynamo Moscow against Ural.

-In June 2019, he extended his contract until June 2021.
+In June 2019, he extended his contract with the squad until June 2021.

 Later stage of career

-In September 2020, Šunjić moved to Chinese team Beijing Guoan, who sent him on a three-month loan to Henan Songshan Longmen, with an option to make the transfer permanent, which was activated in January 2021.
+In September 2020, Šunjić moved to Chinese side Beijing Guoan, who loaned him to Henan Jianye, with an option to make the transfer permanent, which was activated in January 2021.

+In January 2024, he returned to Zrinjski Mostar.

+He announced his retirement from football on 20 August 2025.